 The Board meets several times per year, typically in February, March, May, June, September, November, and December, with additional meetings held as necessary.
 The organizational meeting of the Board follows immediately after the Annual Meeting of Shareholders.
 The Board meets in executive session at each of its meetings.

 DIRECTORMr.
-Ferragamo has served as Chairman of Ferragamo USA since 2000, having previously served as President of that company since 1985.
+Ferragamo has served as Chairman of Ferragamo USA Inc. since 2000, having previously served as President of that company since 1985.
 He is also Vice President of the Lungarno Hotel Group and Executive Vice President of the Ferragamo Foundation.
-Mr. Ferragamo is a Director of Ferragamo Finanziaria S.p.A., and served on the Board of Directors of Yum!
+Mr. Ferragamo is a director of Ferragamo Finanziaria S.p.A. and served on the board of directors of Yum!
 Brands, Inc. from 1997 until 2016.
-Mr. Ferragamo is a member of PMI’s Finance, and Product Innovation and Regulatory Affairs Committees.
+Mr. Ferragamo is a member of PMI’s Finance and Product Innovation and Regulatory Affairs Committees.

 The Board has adopted important standards relating to director independence.
 You can read more about them, as well as about the Board's roles and responsibilities, in our Corporate Governance Guidelines.

 Contact the Board by sending a letter to our Presiding Director:

 Board of Directors